thephpleague/html-to-markdown/README.md

 **License**: [MIT](http://www.opensource.org/licenses/mit-license.php)

 ### Why convert HTML to Markdown?
-*"What alchemy is this?"* you mutter. *"I can see why you'd convert [Markdown to HTML](http://michelf.com/projects/php-markdown/),"* you continue, already labouring the point somewhat, *"but why go the other way?"*
+*"What alchemy is this?"* you mutter. *"I can see why you'd convert [Markdown to HTML](http://michelf.com/projects/php-markdown/),"* you continue, already labouring the question somewhat, *"but why go the other way?"*

 Typically you would convert HTML to Markdown if:

 1. You have an existing HTML document that needs to be edited by people with good taste.
 2. You want to store new content in HTML format but write and edit it as Markdown.
-(Sometimes, converting the HTML from the database to Markdown before displaying it in a textarea makes more sense than storing it as Markdown and converting it to HTML when displaying it on the front end.
-Or, worse, storing it as Markdown *and* HTML and updating both versions every time the content changes.)
+(Sometimes, converting the HTML to Markdown before displaying it in a textarea in the backend makes more sense than storing it as Markdown and converting it to HTML when displaying it on the front end.
+Or storing it as Markdown *and* HTML and updating both versions every time the content changes.)
 3. You know a guy who's been converting HTML to Markdown for years, and now he can speak Elvish.
 You'd quite like to be able to speak Elvish.
 4. You just really like Markdown.